When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 - If you like cycling, try our Sidemen Valley Cycling Loop from Candidasa, or find other hikes and bike rides in our Bali Guide.

 From the starting point of this walk where the main road makes a sharp corner, head off along the smaller road, Jalan Puri Bagus.
-In 700 metres at a crossroads, turn left and then take the next right along a narrower road.
+Continue along to the end of this road, where it bends sharply right before some houses and before the hill starts.

 Gumang Temple Hill